cristian931/T-ARDIS/README.md

       - DGidb (http://www.dgidb.org/)

-4) The procedure will standardize, clean and relate the information in the databases to obtain a list of pairwise relationships between the Drug's targets and side effects expliting the drug name as bridge.
+4) The procedure will standardize, clean and relate the information in the databases to obtain a list of pairwise relationships between the Drug's targets and side effects exploiting the drug name as bridge.
 In order to confirm the relationship the results have been statistically validated using the Fisher exact test as explained in the paper of Kuhn et al. (http://europepmc.org/article/MED/23632385)